pg14525/project2/project2/README.md

-# NEW PROJECT
+# new project
-This project was created from  local system
+this is the project that we created from the local system